al-c95/InvoiceGen/README.md

 The application is based around a simple Model-View-Presenter (MVP) pattern for enhanced testability.
 The code is constantly maintained to make sure it is as compliant as possible with this architectural pattern.

 ## Usage
-Some instructions or a manual will provided as part of a future release.
+Some instructions or a manual may be provided as part of a future release.

 ## Attributions